Diabetes Mellitus (cont.)

 - weakness, and

-The actual level of blood sugar at which these symptoms occur varies with each person, but usually it occurs when blood sugars are less than 65 mg/dl.
+The actual level of blood sugar at which these symptoms occur varies with each person, but usually it occurs when blood sugars are less than 50 mg/dl.
 Untreated, severely low blood sugar levels can lead to coma, seizures, and, in the worse case scenario, irreversible brain death.
-At this point, the brain is suffering from a lack of sugar, and this usually occurs somewhere around levels of <40 mg/dl.

 The treatment of low blood sugar consists of administering a quickly absorbed glucose source.
 These include glucose containing drinks, such as orange juice, soft drinks (not sugar-free), or glucose tablets in doses of 15-20 grams at a time (for example, the equivalent of half a glass of juice).
 Even cake frosting applied inside the cheeks can work in a pinch if patient cooperation is difficult.
 If the individual becomes unconscious, glucagon can be given by intramuscular injection.